luckkrit/cos3104/slides_src/pages/ch5.md

 - A widening conversion converts a value to a type that can include at least approximations of all of the values of the origirnal type.
 In Java, converting `int` to `float` is a widening conversion.

-- In general, widening conversion is safer than narrowing, but in some conversions the precision may be lost.
+- In general, **widening conversion is safer than narrowing**, but in some conversions **the precision may be lost**.
 For example, 32-bit integers allow at least 9 decimal digits of precision.
 But 32-bit floating-point values have only about seven decimal digits of precision (because of the space used for the exponent).

 - The type of conversions can be either **explicit** or **implicit**.